NateEag/how-i-code/drafts/daily-routine.rst

 Goal Achievement routine
 ------------------------

-Break goal into tasks in shared task tracker
+Break each goal into tasks in the shared task tracker.

 For each task:

 Estimate completion time (again, in tracker if supported)

-If estimate > 1 hour, break into smaller tasks, enqueue them, and continue loop
+If estimate > 1 hour:
+    - break into smaller tasks
+    - enqueue them
+    - continue loop

 If task is essential to the parent task/goal and not just plumbing/glue, add a new task to develop a proof-of-concept, add it to the top of the subtask list, and continue the task definition loop.

-Set timer for estimated time
+Set timer for estimated time and attempt to complete the task.

-Attempt to complete task
+If you complete it, take a quick stretch break and start over with the next task.

-If timer goes before completion, reconsider approach.
-Update task list if necessary.
+If the timer goes before the task's core is done, there are two
+possibilities:

+1) The core of the task is done other than trivia (writing commit message, updating task tracker, etc).
+If this is the case, take up to ten more minutes to finish those things and call it good (if it takes more than ten, the trivia actually weren't).

+2) The core of the task is not done, so back up and think bigger picture.
+Your estimate was wrong, which means your mental model is off somewhere.
+Take a quick stretch break, and on your return, see if five minutes of thinking shows you your error.
+If yes, write your new understanding out (as a spec update, task update, etc) and ask a teammate to sanity-check it for you.
+If five minutes doesn't show you your error, ask a teammate for help.
+Note that either way, you're asking for help - the five minutes is to push you towards having something useful to ask the teammate, rather than just saying "I'm stuck, help."

 If task proves to be ill-conceived, reconsider task breakdown and goal selection in context of whole project.
-Add, change, and remove tasks and goals as appropriate based on discoveries.
+Add, change, and remove tasks and goals as appropriate based on discoveries, per the usual lifecycle of specifications in the wild.

 Handling Email